neicnordic/neic.no/README.md

 6. Push your changes back to GitHub.

 [Full guide here](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/).

+### Show your changes to others
+If you work in a fork then you can point others to YOURNAME.github.io/neic.no to show them your work (but nothing is shown until you actually commit a change).

+Example: yohell.github.io/neic.no

 ### What's where?
 We use Jekyll collections.
 Information on similar things are in the same folder.